0xf17/sonification-of-the-invisible/index.md

 - Please prefix `[Srishti IL 2019]` in the email subject when sending email to me (about this project).
 - As much as possible, keep all the members of this project in `cc`.
 - For quick questions or help, stick to [issues](https://github.com/0xf17/sonification-of-the-invisible/issues) on GitHub repo.

+## Miscellaneous
+- Project Members and their email addresses

 <hr/>